 Who can apply for a Buy to Let?

 - All applicants must be aged 18 or over, and they must be no more than 85 years old at the end of the mortgage term.
-Applicants must be no more than 75 years old at the date of application.
+Applicants must apply before their 75th birthday for purchases and remortgages.
+There is no maximum age at application for further advances, porting or transfer of equity cases.

 - County Court Judgements, defaults or arrears recorded against your name within the last six years will affect whether we are able to lend to you.
 Please speak to one of our advisors on 0800 121 8899 to find out more about how this may affect you.